 When starting any medication it’s important to realize that your dose will depend on YOUR body.

-That means you shouldn't base your dose off of what has worked for other people.
+That means you shouldn’t base your dose on what has worked for other people.

 You may need more or you may need less.

 In my practice, the average dose of T3 varies from 5-50mcg with some people needing even less than 5mcg and some needing more.

 To find your optimal dose I recommend using a combination of these four areas when titrating:

 #1.
 Your Thyroid Lab tests